tocsin/tocsin/README.md

 Tocsin is a library designed to simplify the task of notifying interested parties about your site's operation.
-You may already be tracking errors through [New Relic](http://www.newrelic.com), but not all errors are created equal -- there are probably parts of your site where an exception is a bigger problem than a random link surfing throwing 404s.
-Tocsin will inform you when these parts of your site break, or when important events happen, or really whenever you configure it to notify you.
+You may already be tracking errors through [New Relic](http://www.newrelic.com), but not all errors are created equal -- there are probably parts of your site where an exception is a bigger problem than random link surfing that throws 404s.
+Tocsin will inform you when these parts of your site break, or when important events happen, or really just whenever you configure it to notify you.

 Currently, Tocsin works only in Rails 3, and supports notification via email.